DikDns/DikDns/README.md

 - 🌱 I’m currently learning on Developing Website
 - 📫 How to reach me dikdnssocial@gmail.com
 -   🛠 To Do List :
+  -   Add computer turn in the tictactoe game
+  -   Finish styling the tictactoe game project
   -   Create Documentation for DikDns Portfolio Project 1.0
   -   Turn DikDns Portfolio Project into Dynamic Web Page
   -   Create basic chess game with any programming language